 In 2003 he was awarded the Centenary Medal for services to trade unionism.

-Mark is the author of Advanced Australia - The Politics of Ageing, published in 2015.
+Mark is the author of Advanced Australia - The Politics of Ageing, published in 2015; and Climate Wars, published in 2017.

-Mark holds a First Class Honours Law degree, an Arts degree and a Masters degree in International Relations.
-He lives in Woodville Park with his wife and two children, and is a keen supporter of his local AFL team, Port Power.
+Mark holds a First Class Honours Law degree, an Arts degree and a Master’s degree in International Relations.
+He lives in West Lakes, and has three children.
+He is a keen supporter of Port Adelaide Football Club.